Collecting Your Unlawful Detainer Judgment in California

 Once a judgment has been obtained against the tenant it is time for collection of the judgment.
-Fast Eviction Service offers a very experienced collection department that can assist any landlord in collecting any size of judgment.
+Fast Eviction Service Collection Department is a California judgment collection agency that offers very experienced help that can assist any landlord in collecting any size of judgment.

-The collection of any civil judgment, including a judgment against a tenant, takes time and money.
+The collection of any civil judgment, including a judgment against a tenant for unpaid rent and damages takes time and money.
 The information you obtain in the rental application can be of great assistance collecting on the judgment.
 Sometimes a judgment needs to be seasoned over time during which an additional 10% per year in interest is added to the judgment.

 The Fast Eviction Collection Department does not charge any upfront fees for costs and/or attorney fees and handles all collection matters on a contingency basis.
 Any money recovered by the Fast Eviction Collection Department is split on a 60/40 basis with the client received 60% of the dollars collected.
 This is unlike most other collection firms and agencies that charge up to 50% of the dollars collect and will also charge for reimbursement of expenses.